strategy-coach/workspaces-host/README.md

 cross-platform.

-See [chezmoi.toml Example](.chezmoi.toml.tmpl) to help understand the variables that can be set and used across chezmoi templates.
+See [chezmoi.toml Example](.chezmoi.toml.tmpl) to help understand the variables that can be set and used across chezmoi templates. <mark>The `.chezmoi.toml.tmpl` file generates `~/.config/chezmoi/chemoi.toml` during installation</mark> but then it is never modified by anyone other than the Workspaces Host owner.

 ## Why we call it a "Workspaces Host"